rohitchoudhary740/Revive-ai/README.md

 npm run dev
 Security

-Secrets are intentionally excluded from source control.
+Secrets must never be committed to the repository.

-Never commit:
+Do not commit:

 .env
 .env.local